-The standard typefaces used for highway signs in the US are defined in the "Standard Alphabets for Traffic Control Devices", published by the Federal Highway Administration, also known as the "Federal Series" of typefaces.
+The standard typefaces used for highway signs in the US are defined in the "Standard Alphabets for Traffic Control Devices" published by the Federal Highway Administration, also known as the "Federal Series" of typefaces.

 The official designations for these typefaces are "FHWA Series B", "FHWA Series C", etc. In recent years, a practice has developed of referring to these standard typefaces as "Highway Gothic".
 This has caught on to the point where even FHWA occasionally refers to their own typefaces in this manner.
 However, for clarity, it's probably better to refer to these typefaces with the more correct 'series' name.

 For many years, the Series B, C, D, E and F typefaces included only all capital letters.
 In 2004, however, FHWA created and approved lower-case letter designs for all these series of typefaces, and recent changes to the MUTCD have approved the use of lower-case legends for guide sign legends on all classes of roadways.
 However, nearly all regulatory and warning signs are still required to use text in all capital letters.

 The lower case loop height for lower case letters is 75% of the upper case height.
 For example, a lower case 's' is 75% of the height of an upper case 'S'.

 The reason Series E Modified is called 'modified' is because the letter stroke (width of lines making up letter) is modified to be 20% of the letter height.
 For comparison, standard B though F letters have a stroke width approximately 13-18% of height.